hirewithprachi/hirewithprachi/CALENDLY_INTEGRATION_SUMMARY.md

 ### **Alternative Booking Flow:**
 1. If Calendly widget fails to load
 2. User sees error message with alternative options
-3. Can click "Book on Calendly" to open in new tab
+3. Can click "Open Calendly" to open in new tab
 4. Or use WhatsApp/Email for direct contact

 ---